Calcium: benefits, dosage, contraindications

 Anticonvulsants: strong interaction

-Phenytoin (Dilantin), fosphenytoin (Cerebyx), phenobarbital, and carbamazepine (Tegretol) decrease calcium absorption by increasing the metabolism of vitamin D, which is necessary for calcium absorption.
-Supplementation with calcium and vitamin D may be necessary, especially if the treatment is prolonged.
+Phenytoin (Dilantin), fosphenytoin (Cerebyx), phenobarbital, and carbamazepine (Tegretol) reduce calcium absorption by increasing the metabolism of vitamin D, which is necessary for calcium absorption.
+Calcium and vitamin D supplementation may be necessary, particularly if treatment is prolonged.

 Precautions